Finitary birepresentations of finitary bicategories: Introduction

 Finitary $2$-representation theory of finitary $2$-categories, which is the categorical analog of finite dimensional representation theory of finite dimensional algebras, has evolved considerably in the last decade, see e.g. \cite{MM1,MM2,MM3,MM5,MM6,CM,ChMi,KMMZ,MMMT,MMMZ} and references therein.

 The main reason for restricting the framework to $2$-representations of $2$-categories, was to avoid technical difficulties which naturally arise when one considers birepresentations of bicategories in general: by weakening the axioms, the proofs of most results require more and bigger diagrams, whose commutativity is not always easy to show.
-However, in our recent preprint \cite{MMMTZ} on the $2$-representation theory of Soergel bimodules of finite Coxeter type, it became clear that the $2$-categorical setup is really too restrictive.\footnote{The original version of \cite{MMMTZ} will be replaced by a new one, (hopefully) containing a general proof of the main conjecture.
-Some of the results in that original version, e.g. on the framing of coalgebras in $2$-categories, will no longer appear in the new version because they (or, more precisely, their generalizations in the context of bicategories) are now included in this paper.} Dealing with concrete examples of a certain weak categorical structure as if they were strict and justifying the oversimplification by referring to well-known general and abstract strictification theorems, becomes untenable at some point.
-For example, the (conjectural) classification of the so-called simple transitive $2$-representations of Soergel bimodules involves certain subquotients of Soergel bimodules which are naturally bicategories but not $2$-categories (cf. \cite{MMMTZ}).
+However, in our work on the $2$-representation theory of Soergel bimodules of finite Coxeter type, it became clear that the $2$-categorical setup is really too restrictive.
+Dealing with concrete examples of a certain weak categorical structure as if they were strict and justifying the oversimplification by referring to well-known general and abstract strictification theorems, becomes untenable at some point.
+For example, the (conjectural) classification of the so-called simple transitive $2$-representations of Soergel bimodules involves certain subquotients of Soergel bimodules which are naturally bicategories but not $2$-categories.
 Moreover, the well-known classification of the simple transitive birepresentations of these bicategories depends on the associator in an essential way (cf. \cite[Example 7.4.10 and Corollary 7.12.20]{EGNO}).